 What Business Owners Can And Can’t Do: Google Review Policy

-And one of the driving forces behind a business’s authority and visibility on Google is customer reviews.
+And one of the driving forces behind a business’s authority and visibility on Google is online reviews.

-Google reviews have no end of benefits, from growing online reputation and search engine presence to increasing sales conversions.
+Google reviews have no end of benefits, from growing your online reputation and search engine presence to increasing conversions.

-Needless to say, your business should be actively striving to get more Google reviews.
+Needless to say, your business should be actively working to get more Google reviews.

 But to take full advantage of Google as a review platform, your business also needs to know exactly what it can and can’t do when it comes to receiving and managing customer reviews on Google.